FREQUENTLY ASKED QUESTIONS

 Will there be bike rentals available?

 Yes, maps and cue sheets will be provided.
-GPS files will be available for those who wish to upload to smartphones or Garmin devices.
+GPS files will be available to upload to your smartphone, Garmin or other navigation device.

 What do we bring?

 A credit card is required to guarantee your spot, with a nonrefundable registration fee of $100.
-The minimum fundraising goal is $2500, paid in full by October 1, 2017.
-Riders may continue to fundraise until November 30, 2017 and be reimbursed for any portion donated out-of-pocket to meet the minimum fundraising goal.
-Riders must pay or raise $500 by September 1, 2017.
+The minimum fundraising goal of $2750 is to be paid in full by September 15, 2021.
+Riders may continue to fundraise until November 30, 2021 and be reimbursed for any portion donated out-of-pocket to meet the minimum fundraising goal.
+Riders must pay or raise $500 by August 1, 2021.

 Regardless of amount paid/funds raised, cancellation fees apply as indicated below.

-Donations (excluding registration fee) may be applied toward a rider’s fundraising goal for the 2018 ride, at CalBike’s discretion, if the request for transfer is made by October 1, 2017 in writing to email@example.com.
-A written confirmation from CalBike will guarantee your spot for 2018.
+- If you must cancel and wish to transfer to the 2022 ride, donations (excluding registration fee and cancellation fee, if applicable) may be applied toward the fundraising goal for the 2021 ride, at CalBike’s discretion.
+The request for transfer must be made by September 1, 2021, in writing to [email protected] A written confirmation from CalBike will guarantee your spot for 2022.